-The proposed visiting researcher’s CV and publication list
+The nominated visiting researcher’s CV and publication list

-Please attach a brief CV with full address details (including email address) and current position of the proposed researcher.
+Please attach a brief CV with full address details (including email address) and current position title of the nominated researcher.
 Please also attach a publication list, divided up under the headings Peer-reviewed articles, Other articles and Books.

-Please also note that no other CV data or publications shall be entered elsewhere in the application.
+Please also note that no CV data or publications shall be entered elsewhere in the application.

 Budget and research resources